-The assessment within EDLounge is at the end of each module pathway of learning.
+Assessment on EDLounge takes place at the end of each module in a pathway of learning.

 Any student, individual or employee can enrol onto the system.

-The learning and assessment procedure is unique on EDLounge and it is specially designed based on predetermined learning objectives , lessons, tasks, individual independent tasks, knowledge and understanding lessons and evaluation lessons that match certain criteria in every aspect.
+The learning and assessment procedure is unique on EDLounge and it is specially designed based on predetermined learning objectives, to include lessons (individual, independent tasks; knowledge and understanding lessons and evaluation lessons) which match certain criteria in every aspect.

-This pathway enables each student to address criteria to ascertain the level of knowledge possessed by the learner in the subject matter and the skills in performing specific tasks.
-Once they have gathered enough information, knowledge and understanding then they are ready to download the brief and start their coursework.
+This pathway enables each student to address criteria to ascertain their level of knowledge and their skills in performing specific tasks in the subject matter.
+Once they have gathered enough information, knowledge and understanding, then they are ready to download the brief and start their coursework.

 Basis for Appeal

-Assessments not structured along the specific learning framework of the subject matter and skills involved.
+Assessments not structured according to the specific learning framework of the subject matter and skills involved

-The evaluation framework for the assessment was not clearly drawn nor make known to learner before each assessment (in case of verbal questions, request for demonstration or presentation etc.).
+The evaluation framework for the assessment was not explicit nor made known to the learner before each assessment (in case of verbal questions, request for demonstration or presentation etc.)

 Assessors misunderstood, omitted or failed to observe specific answers or point(s) of reference; emphasis or contents of work presented; skills or techniques employed etc.

-to enable the learner to enquire, question or appeal against an assessment decision
+to enable the learner to enquire about, question or appeal against an assessment decision

 to attempt to reach agreement between the learner and the assessor at the earliest opportunity

-to standardise and record any appeal to ensure openness and fairness
+to standardise assessments and record any appeals to ensure openness and fairness

 to protect the interests of all learners and the integrity of the qualification